mperry-dev/TournaMaths/README.md

 find src/main/java/com/tournamaths -name "*.java" -exec google-java-format -i {} \;
 ```

 There is also a Github CI job to lint the Java and check whether the maven build works, and a pre-commit hook to lint the Java.
+The pre-commit hook requires Google Java Format to be setup as above.

 ## Executing Terraform Linting Manually